-Founded1937 Founded as the Edgartown Boys Club in what used to be referred to as the Country Store
+Founded1937 Founded as the Edgartown Boys Club in what was referred to as the Country Store Read more

-First Development Director Named, Barbara Welsh1987 First Development Director Named, Barbara Welsh
+First Development Director Named, Barbara Welsh1987 Barbara Welsh was named First Development Director Read more

-Jessie Damroth named Chief Executive OfficerSeptember 2016 Jessie Damroth named Chief Executive Officer
+Jessie Damroth named Chief Executive OfficerSeptember 2016 Jessie Damroth joins the Club as Chief Executive Officer Read more

 Our 5 Core Program Areas